superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 # Optimizing RAG with Hybrid Search & Reranking

 Retrieval-Augmented Generation (RAG) is revolutionizing traditional search engines and AI methodologies for information retrieval.
 However, standard RAG systems employing simple semantic search often lack efficiency and precision when dealing with extensive data repositories.
-Hybrid search, on the other hand, combines the strengths of different search methods, unlocking new levels of efficiency and accuracy.
-Hybrid search is flexible and can be adapted to tackle a wider range of information needs.
+Hybrid search, on the other hand, combines the strengths of different search methods, unlocking new levels of efficiency and accuracy. **Hybrid search is flexible and can be adapted to tackle a wider range of information needs**.

-Hybrid search can also be paired with semantic reranking (to reorder outcomes) to further enhance performance.
+Hybrid search can also be paired with **semantic reranking** (to reorder outcomes) to further enhance performance.
 Combining hybrid search with reranking holds immense potential for various applications, including natural language processing tasks like question answering and text summarization, even for implementation at a large-scale.

 In our article, we'll delve into the nuances and limitations of hybrid search and reranking.
 Though pure vector search is preferable, in many cases hybrid search can enhance the retrieval component in **[RAG (Retrieval Augmented Generation)](https://hub.superlinked.com/retrieval-augmented-generation)**, and thereby deliver impactful and insightful text generation across various domains.